 Lateral supports (pictured right) are something I wish I’d discovered years ago.
 These are stiff cushions which are attached to both sides of the chair.
 For me they solve two major issues: firstly I lean to one side really badly, and secondly I have a really unsteady / ataxic trunk.
 For the first time in years I don’t loose balance when riding over uneven ground and I can use two hands to do something without falling to one side.

 A headrest (pictured left) is something I psychologically struggled with until a few years ago - they were something severely disabled people used and I didn’t want to be one.
 But my head started to wobble which I found affected my speech and swallowing and I was getting a lot of neck/shoulder pain.
 All this was cured by using a headrest - the one on this chair is perfect.

 All in all I am so pleased with this chair and very pleased with the worry-free package I got from Motorbility.
-I still use my previous Balder powerchair to stand in every day that I can as I don’t want to lose out on the benefits of not standing.

 |This website has been around sinse 1998, and although it's changed a lot over the years it's always been about me and my disability.
 Over the years I have used many different hosts and website design packages.
 For the past ten years or so I have used 1&1 as my host and I have always been very happy with it.
 I have always wanted to learn how to build a website from scratch using Adobe Dreamweaver, so about three years ago I got in touch with Polar Solutions and arranged for a trainer to come out to my home to teach me at my own pace.
 So I now design this website using Adobe Dreamweaver and the skills I learned on that course.|